 Any new state maps should respect these boundaries that we have made ourselves.
 Like this wheresgeorge.com experiment, the map of our money.
-There are other maps that visualize the clusters of sports fans.
-But that’s basically a map of major American cities and the occasional region.
-(There happen to be 38 of those – more on that map later.)
+OKCupid.com maps America according to every preference imaginable.
+Are some of these lines thick enough to become state lines?

 In a perfect world, we would rethink the Senate and the states without regard for political entrenchment.
 We would use social sciences like those reflected in the 11 American Nations map above.
 Or we could use more hard sciences like hydrology…

-That mapmaker gave high priority to population density, location of cities, topography, and lines of transportation to determine the shape of individual States.
-Borders are located in less populated areas because each state surrounds one of the population centers in America, of which there happen to be 38.
+The 38-states mapmaker gave high priority to population density, location of cities, topography, and lines of transportation to determine the shape of individual States.
+Borders are located in less populated areas because each state surrounds one of the 38 population centers in America.

 Another mapmaker redrew the 50 states to have equal population so that the undemocratic Senate would be as democratic as the House.

 Ever since the Supreme Court began gutting the Voting Rights Act, I’m beginning to favor algorithmically generated House districts.
 The Voting Rights Act had previously tried to require that states draw majority-minority districts to ensure that minority voters get appropriate representation in Congress.